 The respective department for each subject evaluates the exams and approves their direct, or not direct, match depending on the scores the students received.
-If the stated scored is not received, the credit has been determined to transfer as 1XXXX for example.
+If the stated score is not received, the credit has been determined to transfer as 1XXXX for example.

 CIT does not require foreign language; however, the credits may apply to degree requirements.
-Your advisor will work with these credits during VSTAR, so sure to request the College Board submit your scores directly to Purdue as soon as completed.
+Your advisor will work with these credits during VSTAR, so be sure to request the College Board submit your scores directly to Purdue as soon as completed.
 Purdue’s code is 1631.

 Are Dual Credits Accepted?